telerik/maui-docs/controls/collectionview/layouts/linear-layout.md

 ## Example with Horizontal Layout Orientation

-The following example demonstrates how to apply horizontal `LinearItemsLayout` to the `RadCollectionView`.
+The following example demonstrates how to apply horizontal orientation to the `RadCollectionView`.

 **1.** Define the following business object: